Discover folk - the CRM for people-powered businesses

 This metric tracks the reasons why sales opportunities or deals were not successfully closed.
 Common reasons include pricing issues, product misfit, competition, or lack of urgency from the customer.
 Understanding why deals are lost provides critical feedback for improving sales strategies, product offerings, and customer targeting.
 By identifying patterns in why deals are lost, businesses can address underlying issues, improve sales tactics, and ultimately reduce the number of lost deals.

-Example: After reviewing lost deals for a quarter, a business finds that 40% of deals were lost due to pricing, 30% due to competition, and 20% because the product didn't meet the customer’s specific needs.
-With this data, the company can consider adjusting pricing strategies or refining their sales pitch to better compete.
+Example: After reviewing lost deals for a quarter, your agency finds that 40% of deals were lost due to pricing, 30% due to competition, and 20% because the service didn't meet the customer's specific needs.
+With this data, your company can consider adjusting pricing strategies or refining your sales pitch to better compete.

 Part 4.
 Sales performance metrics that show how the team are performing overtime